evanca/quick-portfolio/projects/fograim/fograim.md

 #### Project Overview

+In 2016 I was commissioned to collaborate on a dance piece entitled Fógraím/I Proclaim with dancer/choreographer Sibéal Davitt and writer Tristan Rosenstock for 'Embodied at the GPO'.
+This was a series of six new dance solos by Irish-based female choreographers that were performed inside the GPO to mark the role played by Women the 1916 rising.
 For this project I developed an electronic music performance system that fulfilled a number of important roles in the overall production.
 Firstly it captured sounds produced by the dance from a series of microphones placed around the stage.
 This audio was then processed live and inserted into the music.
 The audio signal was further analysed using FFT analysis and the amplitudes across different frequency bands were used to both drive and control different parameters of the musical piece.
 The result is a vibrant and dynamic musical soundscape that reacts in real-time to the sounds created by the dancer.